CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates its purpose, lists concrete actions, and provides extensive trigger terms.
-It follows the recommended pattern with an explicit WHEN clause containing natural user phrases.
-The description is concise yet comprehensive, and the Azure + Mermaid niche makes it highly distinctive.
+It follows the recommended pattern of stating what the skill does followed by explicit 'WHEN' triggers, and uses third-person voice throughout.
+The description is concise yet comprehensive, occupying a clear and distinct niche.

 DimensionReasoningScore